seankh06/hotel-price-prediction-ml/README.md

 # Hotel Price Prediction Model (World Cup Scenario)

 ## 📌 Overview
 This project develops a machine learning model to predict hotel prices based on factors related to major events such as the World Cup.
 The model analyzes how variables like distance to stadium, hotel rating, and booking timing influence pricing.
+The project aims to demonstrate how machine learning can be applied to real-world pricing scenarios.

 ## ⚙️ Tools & Technologies
 - Python